elixir-webrtc/ex_webrtc/examples/echo/README.md

 # Echo

-Receive video from a browser and send it back.
+Receive video and audio from a browser and send it back.

+While in `examples/echo` directory

-1. Start `ex_ice/signalling_server` with `mix run --no-halt`
+1. Run `mix deps.get`
-2. Run `elixir example.exs`
+2. Run `mix run --no-halt`
-3. Visit `example.html` in your browser e.g. `file:///home/Repos/elixir-webrtc/ex_webrtc/examples/echo/example.html`
+3. Visit `http://127.0.0.1:8829` in your browser and press the `play` button.